 Globe mallow is a casual rather than formal plant.
 It has a free-form shape that does not respond well to being pruned into a hedge or ball.

 Fortunately, pruning globe mallow is quite simple.
-After it’s finished with its main spring bloom, cut it back to 1 foot in the early summer.
-Globe mallow can look a little rough during the summer and a severe regenerative prune is just what it needs to bounce back and continue to flower throughout the summer and fall.
+After its main spring bloom is over, cut it back to 1 foot in the early summer.
+Globe mallow can look a little rough during the summer, and a severe regenerative prune is just what it needs to bounce back and continue to flower throughout the summer and fall.

 Globe Mallow Cultivars